Overview

 Topics Covered:

-Learn about various cell balancing strategies, essential for maintaining battery pack efficiency and extending lifespan.
+Learn about various cell balancing strategies, essential for maintaining high availability of battery capacity and extending lifespan of battery pack.

 Topics Covered:

-Focus on the techniques for estimating SOH, which are critical for effective battery management and safety.
+Focus on the techniques for estimating SOH and detecting faults, which are critical for safety, maintenance, residual value estimation, and optimal utilization.

 Topics Covered: